-Discovering the lasting impact of debilitating workplace injuries involves understanding four distinct methods of compensation as explained below.
-To discuss your workers’ compensation case after suffering a permanent on-the-job injury, contact Marker & Crannell.
+Discovering the lasting impact of debilitating workplace injuries involves understanding four distinct methods of compensation.
+These state-mandated calculations for injuries are explained below.
+To discuss your workers’ compensation case after suffering a permanent on-the-job injury, contact Marker Law, LLC.
 Based in Naperville and Aurora, we represent injured workers throughout the Chicago metro area and the state of Illinois.

 Schedule Injuries

-Utilizing the Illinois Workers’ Compensation Statute, the most prevalent approach involves a schedule of body parts.
+Utilizing the Illinois Workers’ Compensation Statute, the most prevalent approach to injury compensation involves a schedule of body parts.
 Lawyers, arbitrators and judges refer to this schedule to assess the value of an injured worker’s injuries.

 - Calculations involve multiplying 60% of the employee’s average weekly wage (AWW) by the weeks on the schedule for the affected body part.
 This result is then multiplied by a percentage reflecting the severity or loss of use.